 But instead of eschewing algorithms and data collection as a 1984-esque problem, we need to make an effort to understand what algorithms actually do, and the benefits they offer as well as the risks.

 Some sites can use the information gathered by algorithms for monetary gain by tailoring advertisements to the user based on where they go and what they look at on the web.
 Algorithms can even collect personal information – creating yet another ethical dilemma for the new age.
 Who has access to the data gather by algorithms?
 What information should be protected from algorithms?
 Can the information be exploited?

 With so many questions, it makes sense for us to be wary.
 As with most technology, there are ways data algorithms can be abused.
-But this is another case where the benefits outweigh the risks, and chances are, algorithms are not going anywhere anytime soon.
+But this could be another case where the benefits outweigh the risks.
+Besides, whether we love them or hate them, chances are algorithms are not going anywhere anytime soon.

 Whether we like it or not, algorithms are a part of the reality of our digital world.
-Instead of dismissing algorithms outright, we need to understand what it is, what they do, and how we can make them work for us.
+Instead of dismissing algorithms outright, we need to understand what they are, what they do, and how we can make them work for us.